sowcow/blog/content/posts/the-great-square-has-no-corners.md

 # Soviet Zen

 Potential disclaimer: Some images here I got unexpectedly fast so it may be that I accidentally stole them from Pelevin that I read back in a day.
-Whether this is the case or not I see possible influence but also there are other pictures and direct experiences one gets that expose bottomless absurdity that is core here.
+Whether this is the case or not I see possible influence and the absurdity of times inspired multiple pictures and texts.

 Another context would be somebody who consumes propaganda daily.
 Soviet++ times.